Optimal frame designs for multitasking devices with weight restrictions: Preliminaries

 \section{Preliminaries}

 In this section we introduce the notation, terminology and results from matrix analysis and frame theory that we will use throughout the paper.
 General references for these results are the texts \cite{Bhat} and \cite{TaF,FinFram, Chr}.
+In what follows we adopt the following